What is RV Toilet Paper?

 Right now I want to focus on Scott RV toilet paper.

-Although the Scotts RV toilet paper is only 1-ply, it’s a thick ply and can be compared to other brands 2-ply.
+Although the Scott RV toilet paper is only 1-ply, it’s a thick ply and can be compared to other brands 2-ply.
 So don’t let that scare you away from trying it.
-It’s rapid-dissolving, RV septic-safe, and hypoallergenic toilet paper.
+It’s rapid-dissolving, RV safe, and hypoallergenic toilet paper.

 - FSC Certified

-Their RV toilet paper is rapid-dissolving, RV septic-safe, 100% biodegradable, and as an added bonus individually wrapped.
+Their RV toilet paper is rapid-dissolving, RV safe, 100% biodegradable, and as an added bonus, individually wrapped.

 It’s 2-ply and contains no dyes or parabens making it hypoallergenic and comfortable on your behind.